Protecting Pennsylvania’s Plants and Animals

 Invasive species affect all aspects of work at the Western Pennsylvania Conservancy.
 For example, we manage invasive species infestations on our natural areas with the help of volunteers, when possible.
 Our dedicated garden stewards help us to keep an eye on invasives in our community gardens.
 We also steward the Fallingwater landscape that counts on native plants for its character.

 The Pennsylvania Natural Heritage Program is the managing partner of iMapInvasives, a free online database designed to share and manage invasive species information.
-Driven by geographic data, iMapInvasives allows state agencies, NGOs and the public to report invasive species and create better management plans.
+The data helps state agencies and organizations make conservation-based decisions and create better management plans.

 Garlic Mustard & the West Virginia White Butterfly